Jul 21, 2025

 1m

-Place the embedded tissue slice on the gelatin spacer from Go to , with the tissue facing the spacer.
+Place the embedded tissue slice on the gelatin spacer from , with the tissue facing the spacer.
 Apply a drop of sucrose solution beforehand at the interface and remove the excess with a paper tissue.

 Figure 11.
 Stacking the tissue block onto the protective spacer and trimming the excess gelatin.